scarletyoung/scarletyoung.github.io/source/_posts/Effective C++.md

       ```
       When type is integral(integers, chars, bools) type, you can declare and use them without definition.
 The defination will be put in an implementation file, not a header file.

       Some older compiler may not accept the syntax above.
 In this case, should put the initial value at the point of definition.
 But when you need the value of the constant during compilation of the class, such as in the declaration above.
-The solution is known as "the enum hack" shown below
+The solution is known as "the enum hack" shown as below
       ```c++
       class GamePlayer {
         private: